arthuRHD/immosheets/README.md

-# seloger-google-sheets
+# immosheets

 Tired of searching with your mouse ?
 Let's automate the process.

 This is meant to be used as a package for your bot.

 I'm currently only supporting seloger.com and google sheets as third parties.
+I'm working on Leboncoin integration.
 For other integrations, feel free to write an issue.

 ## Genereting credentials